fenago/nlp-fundamentals/lab_guides/Lab_5.md

 ### Note

-We will look at approaches that explicitly model sequences in later chapters.
+We will look at approaches that explicitly model sequences in later labs.

 Topic Modeling Algorithms